2022/06/01

 Guidelines for miking a drum kit

 A drum kit can be difficult to record or amplify optimally because of its size and complexity.
-It can include a wide range of instruments like kick (bass), snare, overheads, tom-toms, hi-hats as well as supplemental elements such as chimes, wood block, cow bell, etc.
+It can include a wide range of instruments like kick drum (bass drum), snare, overheads, tom-toms, hi-hats as well as supplemental elements such as chimes, wood block, cow bell, etc.

 Each individual element of the drum kit has its own unique sound to capture.
-So, when miking the kit, your first consideration is whether to capture the sound “as is” - meaning the whole drum kit as a person hears it acoustically or capture the sound of each element separately.
+So, when miking the drum set, the first consideration is whether to capture the sound “as is” - meaning the whole drum kit as a person hears it acoustically or capture the sound of each element separately.

-If you wish to capture the natural sound and dynamics of the kit, you can choose to use few microphones, strategically placed to capture the entire drum kit.
+To capture the natural sound and dynamics of the kit, choose to use few microphones, strategically placed to capture the entire drum kit.
 This can be over the drums or slightly behind or even in front of the kit.
 This approach will usually result in a sound that the drummer can recognize.

-If you consider each drum, cymbal, and other element of the kit as separate instruments, and close-mic each of these accordingly, you can potentially end up using many microphones.
-This will result in a much different sound than the other approach, with the final sound mostly in the hands of the recording engineer and producer.
+To consider each drum, cymbal, and other element of the kit as separate instruments, and close mic each of these accordingly, quite a few microphones will be involved.
+This will result in a much different sound than the ambient approach mentioned above, with the final sound mostly in the hands of the recording engineer and producer.

 Kick drum (aka bass drum)